Housing and Residential Life Policies

 a.
 Under twenty-one (21): Persons under the age of twenty-one (21) are prohibited from consuming, possessing, soliciting, procuring, selling, or manufacturing alcohol at any time.
 Persons under the age of twenty-one (21) in the presence of alcohol, with or without objective signs of intoxication, may be in violation of this policy.
 Alcohol possession or consumption which can be detected from outside the room/suite/apartment will result in further inquiry and may be a violation of this policy;

 c.
 Roommates: Residents who are under twenty-one (21) and who have roommates who are twenty-one (21) or over may be present in their residence when their roommate is consuming alcohol, but may neither consume nor possess any alcohol at any time;

 g.
 Gatherings: Social gatherings, where alcohol is present, are allowed provided all guests are 21 years or older and attendance at the gathering does not exceed two (2) guests per resident of the room/apartment.
 Hosting of multiple room gatherings where the consumption of alcoholic beverages takes place and where people move from one room to another is prohibited.
 This regulation applies even if all rooms involved are within allowable guest limits, and;

 h.
 Public Consumption: At no time should the consumption of alcohol occur in public areas or occur outside of resident rooms or apartments.

 Balconies/Window ledges: Balconies, ledges, window ledges, and sunshades may not have any items hanging from them or covering them.
 Further, balconies, patios, and decks may not contain decorative items, food storage, trash, trash containers, items to be recycled, or recycling containers.

-Bicycles/Scooters/Skateboards/Roller skates/blades: The use of bicycles, scooters, skateboards, roller skates, and roller blades is prohibited inside any residential facility.
+Bicycles/Scooters/Skateboards/Roller skates/Blades/Hoverboards: The use of bicycles, scooters, skateboards, roller skates, and roller blades is prohibited inside any residential facility.
 Residents may store bicycles only in the owner’s bedroom or apartment upon approval of all roommates, if applicable, or in designated bike rack areas.
 Bicycles cannot be stored in stairwells, common areas, and lounges and cannot be locked to handrails, trees, or signposts.
 Performing tricks on roller skates, roller blades, skateboards, bicycles, and scooters is prohibited in or around all residential facilities.
+Use, possession, and storage of hoverboards are prohibited from all residential facilities.